Get comprehensive DNS records for any domain from 23+ fastest global DNS servers

 Our DNS lookup tool checks all major record types: A (IPv4 addresses), AAAA (IPv6 addresses), CNAME (aliases), MX (mail servers), NS (nameservers), TXT (text records), SOA (zone authority), PTR (reverse lookup), SRV (services), and CAA (certificate authority) records.

-Popular choices include Google DNS (8.8.8.8), Cloudflare (1.1.1.1), OpenDNS (208.67.222.222), Quad9 (9.9.9.9), and Yandex DNS (77.88.8.8).
+Popular choices include Google DNS (8.8.8.8 - fastest at ~10ms), Cloudflare (1.1.1.1), OpenDNS (208.67.220.220), Quad9 (149.112.112.13), Comodo Secure DNS (8.26.56.10), Alibaba Cloud DNS (223.6.6.6), and Yandex DNS (77.88.8.8).
 Each offers different features like security filtering, speed optimization, or privacy protection.
-Our tool lets you compare results across multiple servers.
+Our tool now provides 23 DNS servers with real-time speed metrics.

 DNS servers may return different results due to caching differences, propagation delays, geographic load balancing, or CDN configurations.
 Some DNS providers also filter malicious domains or apply custom policies.
 This is normal and why checking multiple servers is valuable for comprehensive analysis.